PRRSV infection in both breeding and finishing herds has a significant negative financial impact on the herd.

 PRRSV interacts with other pathogens to cause severe respiratory symptoms in finishing pigs.

+In 1990 the first case of PRRS was reported in Europe.
+By the early 1990s PRRS become pandemic.
 To this day the disease causes significant losses in the pig industry due to reproductive disorders and growth retardation.

 Losses from PRRSV infection is due to decreased farrowing rates, increased pre-weaning mortalities and increased respiratory disease in finishing pigs.